Nomi-CEu/Nomi-CEu/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Crashes or unintended behaviors arising from Nomifactory's mods, configurations, or custom scripts
+about: Crashes or unintended behaviors arising from Nomi-CEu's mods, configurations, or custom scripts
 title: ''
 labels: bug